 In an effort to assess the effectiveness of its educational programs, Dallas Theological Seminary tracks persistence rates, graduation rates, and placement information for all its educational programs.
-Since the majority of graduate theological institutions track such effectiveness data in a variety of ways, the following information is designed only to give interested individuals and the Seminary's constituencies information about the Seminary and should not be used as a comparison,either good or bad, to the effectiveness of other seminaries and graduate-level theological institutions.
+Since the majority of graduate theological institutions track such effectiveness data in a variety of ways, the following information is designed only to give interested individuals and the seminary’s constituents information about the seminary and should not be used as a comparison,either good or bad, to the effectiveness of other seminaries and graduate-level theological institutions.

 DTS tracks persistence and graduation rates for its master’s-level degree programs.
-The persistence rates are a measure of the number of students that continue in a Seminary degree program three years after initial matriculation into the Seminary.
-Of masters students initially matriculating from fall 2007 through fall 2009, 65% continued or graduated after three years.
-Within that group, 71% of Master of Theology (ThM) students (the Seminary's flagship, four-year, ministry-preparation degree program) continued after three years.
+The persistence rates are a measure of the number of students that continue in a seminary degree program three years after initial matriculation into the seminary.
+Of master’s students initially matriculating from spring 2004 through fall 2014, 67% continued or graduated after three years.
+Within that group, 74% of Master of Theology (ThM) students (the seminary’s flagship, four-year, ministry-preparation degree program) continued after three years.

 Graduation rates are a measure of the number of students who actually graduated with a DTS degree within eight years of initial matriculation.
 Eight years is the upper time-limit within which a student must complete a program of study.
-Of the master’s-level students initially matriculating from fall 2002 through fall 2004, 62% graduated within eight years.
-Within that group, 60% of students matriculating into the ThM earned their degrees within eight years.
+Of the master’s-level students initially matriculating from spring 2004 through fall 2009, 57% graduated within eight years.
+Within that group, 64% of students matriculating into the ThM earned their degree within eight years.

-The Seminary also tracks the percentage of known graduates who are in various categories of employment within a specified number of months of graduation.
-Of the 2012 graduates whose ministry placements are known to the Seminary within five months of their graduation, 38% are working in church ministry, 12% in parachurch ministry, 6% in missions, 12% in education, and 12% in secular employment.
-Twenty percent of 2012 graduates are still in placement five months after graduation.
-Further evidence that graduates of the Seminary are prepared for a lifetime of ministry can be seen from a recent canvass of the Seminary's 13,040 living alumni.
-Of those for whom the Seminary has the information, 35% are working in church ministry, 17% in parachurch ministries, 14% in education, 7% in missions, 19% in secular work, and 8% are retired.
+The seminary also tracks the percentage of known graduates who are in various categories of employment within a specified number of months of graduation.
+Of the graduates in 2016 whose ministry placements are known to the seminary, 45% are working in church ministry, 24% in parachurch ministry, 6% in missions, 11% in education, 12% in secular employment, and 2% are students in doctoral and other programs.
+Further evidence that graduates of the seminary are prepared for a lifetime of ministry can be seen from an overview of the seminary’s 14,476 living alumni.
+Of those for whom the seminary has the information, 34% are working in church ministry, 18% in parachurch ministries, 13% in education, 6% in missions, 18% in secular work, and 11% are retired.